-Final appraisal determination - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction
+Appraisal consultation document - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction

-- 4.19 The committee considered the ICERs for sacubitril valsartan compared with ARBs in people who cannot have an ACE inhibitor.
-It noted that the company's base-case deterministic ICER for sacubitril valsartan compared with ARBs was around £16,500 per QALY gained (incremental costs £8,513, incremental QALYs 0.52).
-The committee was mindful of its earlier conclusions that the results of the network meta-analysis were appropriate for the purposes of its decision-making (see section 4.6).
-It noted that for this analysis the ERG had presented equivalent exploratory analyses to the comparison with ACE inhibitors, resulting in an ICER of £30,100 per QALY gained.
-The committee did not have an exact figure for the ICER underpinning its preferred assumptions, which included all assumptions in the ERG's preferred scenario except the additional utility benefit with sacubitril valsartan.
-However, from the effect of these assumptions on the ICER for sacubitril valsartan compared with ACE inhibitors (see section 4.18), the committee concluded that the most plausible ICER for sacubitril valsartan compared with ARBs in people who cannot have an ACE inhibitor would be less than £30,000 per QALY gained. - 4.20 The committee considered whether sacubitril valsartan was a costeffective use of NHS resources.
-It was aware that the ICERs for the comparisons of sacubitril valsartan with ACE inhibitors and with ARBs were at the upper end of the range that would normally be considered a cost-effective use of NHS resources (£20,000 to £30,000 per QALY gained).
-The committee was also aware that
+QALY gained (incremental costs £8,513, incremental QALYs 0.52).
+The Committee was mindful of its earlier conclusions that the results of the network meta-analysis were appropriate for the purposes of its decision-making (see section 4.6).
+It noted that for this analysis the ERG had presented equivalent exploratory analyses to the comparison with ACE inhibitors, and that these exploratory analyses included all of its preferred parameters or assumptions (see section 4.17) resulting in an ICER of £30,100 per QALY gained.
+The Committee concluded that the most plausible ICER for sacubitril valsartan compared with ARBs in people who cannot have an ACE inhibitor was £30,100 per QALY gained.